ART: Adaptive Resampling-based Training for Imbalanced Classification: Experiments

 \subsection{Evaluation Protocol}

 Each method is evaluated using 20 random seeds to ensure robustness.
 We report the following:

-\begin{itemize} \item Mean and standard deviation of macro-F1 scores on the held-out test set. \item Paired $t$-test and Wilcoxon signed-rank test to assess the statistical significance of ART compared to each baseline. \item Average rank of each method across the 20 runs. \end{itemize} More information about measures taken to ensure fairness and reproducibility in results can be found in Appendix ~\ref{sec:reproducibility}
+\begin{itemize} \item Mean and standard deviation of macro F1 scores on the held-out test set. \item Paired $t$-test and Wilcoxon signed-rank test to assess the statistical significance of ART compared to each baseline. \item Average rank of each method across the 20 runs. \end{itemize} More information about measures taken to ensure fairness and reproducibility in results can be found in \ref{sec:reproducibility}